johnfedoruk/bangular/aio/content/guide/upgrade.md

     <td>

-      The repeater matcher relies on AngularJS `ng-repeat`
+      The repeater matcher relies on BangularJS `ng-repeat`

     </td>
   </tr>